doohed/mylazy-git/README.md

 # Git Automation CLI

 This command-line tool automates common Git commands to simplify your workflow.
+I just wanted a my own custom script for my small projects :).

 ## Features

-- Initializes Git repository if not already initialized.
+- Initializes Git repository.
 - Automatically adds files, commits changes, sets up the main branch, adds remote origin, and pushes changes.
 - Asks for a commit message to provide context for the changes.